FlippytheFrogman/Project/README.md

 This output here is recombined into one data set and then averaged by subject and activity

 In order to process the original data provided execute run_analysis.R.
+The R files contains routines that perform the following and are annotated (by numbers).

+#1 Merges the training and the test sets to create one data set.
+#2 Extracts only the measurements on the mean and standard deviation for each
+#  measurement.
+#3 Uses descriptive activity names to name the activities in the data set
+#4 Appropriately labels the data set with descriptive variable names.
+#5 Creates a second, independent tidy data set with the average of each
+#  variable for each activity and each subject.

 Data provided:
 =========================================